SPECIES NAMECrotalus1 mitchellii2

 1. Crotalus, Greek krótalοn meaning “rattle” or “castanet” referring to the rattle on the end of the tail.

 2. Mitchellii is a patronym referring to Dr. Silas Weir Mitchell (1829-1914), a physician and novelist, who researched rattlesnake venom in the 1860’s.

 3. Pyrrhuus, Latin = reddish or flame colored, referring to general reddish coloration.

 A medium-sized pit viper with keeled scales, elliptical eyes, spade-shaped head, infrared pits on either side of the head between their eye and nostril, and a distinctive rattle at the tip of its tail.
 Species lacks diagonal dark stripe across the eye.
-The head appears gray on the sides and contrast with the brownish on the top.
-Coloration of the rest of the body harmonizes with the habitat and can range from off-white, yellowish, gray, tan, pinkish, and pale orange to brown.
+The head appears gray on the sides and brownish on the top.
+Coloration of the rest of the body harmonizes with its habitat ranges from off-white, yellowish, gray, tan, and pinkish to pale orange and brown.
 Patterns consist of dark speckled banded markings across the entirety of the body, with black and ash-gray rings surrounding the tail near the rattle.
-Adult lengths range from 23-52 inches, averaging 2-3.5 feet.
+Adult range from 23-52 inches in length, averaging 2-3.5 feet.

 Commonly found throughout southern and southeastern California.
-Inhabits mostly arid areas alongside buttes, mesas, and desert outcroppings that are vegetated by sagebrush, creosote, thornscrub, chaparral, pinon-juniper woodland, and succulent desert.
+Inhabits mostly arid areas alongside buttes, mesas, and desert outcroppings that are vegetated by sagebrush, creosote, thorn scrub, chaparral, pinon-juniper woodland, and succulent desert.
 Den sites are characterized by rocky outcrops.
 Home range size averages 9-25 hectares with males almost double the size of females.